 Both cork and pineapple leather are 100% vegan materials that come with all the benefits animal derived leather has to offer: durability, stability, breathability, and they are water resistant.

-The grey sneakers below are made from a very robust and even waterproof cotton fabric.
-Eike worked for months to finally find the perfect cotton fabric that actually is stable enough to be used under the challenging conditons a sneaker is going through during it’s lifetime.
+The grey sneakers below are made from a very robust canvas fabric.
+Eike worked for months to finally find the perfect canvasc that actually is stable enough to be used under the challenging conditons a sneaker is going through during it’s lifetime.

 By the way, 75% of all Sorbas shoes are vegan – the rest is not.
 This is because Sorbas wants to be a label for everyone: men and women, vegans and non-vegans.
 And in case a non-vegan customer accidentially finds the vegan sneaker slightly nicer than the non-vegan ones… well, even better 😉